nofitnessforpurpose/TopSlotCase/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://www.freecad.org/" > FreeCAD </a> may prove suitable for viewing, handling and, if desired modifying STEP files.
 <br>
 <br>

+## Consderations
+The model makes no accomodation for manufacturing tolerances, process or material - see Notes below.

 ## Please note:
 All information is For Indication only.
 No association, affiliation, recommendation, suitability, fitness for purpose should be assumed or is implied.